nakamasato/mysql-operator/README.md

 This is a go-based Kubernetes operator built with [operator-sdk](https://sdk.operatorframework.io/docs/building-operators/golang/), which manages MySQL databases, schema, users, permissions for existing MySQL clusters.
 This operator DOES NOT manage MySQL cluster like other MySQL operator.

+## Motivation

+Reduce human operations:

+1. **User management**: When creating a MySQL user for an application running on Kubernetes, it's necessary to create a MySQL user and create a Secret manually or with a script, which can be replaced with a Kubernetes operator.
+The initial idea is from KafkaUser and KafkaTopic in [Strimzi Kafka Operator](https://github.com/strimzi/strimzi-kafka-operator).
+With a custom resource for MySQL user, we can manage MySQL users with Kubernetes manifest files as a part of dependent application.
+We can make a Helm chart for an application and its dependencies, with which we can easily duplicate whole environment.
+There's no chance to require someone to check the raw password as it's stored directly to Secret by the operator, and read by the dependent application from the Secret.
+1. **Database migration**: Reduce manual operations but keep changelog.
+When any schema migration or database operation is required, we needed a human operation, which has potential risk of human errors that should be avoided.
+With a Kubernetes operator, we can execute each database operation in the standard way with traceable changlog.

 ## Versions

 - Go: 1.19

 ## Components

 ![](docs/diagram.drawio.svg)